-The Empower Shack is an upgraded informal settlement dwelling designed by Urban Think Tank in collaboration with Ikhayalami.
-It is made out of easily available material, such as wood and iron sheeting, and can be self-built.
+The Empower Shack is a dwelling designed by Urban Think Tank in collaboration with Ikhayalami.
+It is made out of materials such as wood and iron sheeting, and can be self-built.
 It has two storeys, but it could be expanded to three.
 The vertical building has a smaller footprint than typical informal houses.

-The project is a low cost solution aiming to be scalable and applicable to answer South Africa’s housing shortage.
+The project aims to be scalable and applicable to answer South Africa’s housing shortage.
 It is on its pilot phase focusing within BT Section of Khayelitsha, Cape Town.

 The project also focuses on developing the neighborhoods, and planning for infrastructure such as public spaces, roads and courtyards.
 It aims to be comprehensive, covering participatory spatial planning, ecological landscape management and integrated livelihoods programming.